Thai pub owner charged in connection with deadly blaze

-BANGKOK (AP) — The owner of a music pub in eastern Thailand where a fire last week killed 15 people and injured more than three dozen others was brought to court Monday to hear criminal charges against him.
+BANGKOK (AP) — The owner of a music pub in eastern Thailand where a fire last week killed 15 people and injured more than three dozen others was released on bail when he was brought to court Monday to hear criminal charges against him.

 Pongsiri Panprasong, owner of the Mountain B pub in Sattahip district of Chonburi province, about 160 kilometers (100 miles) southeast of Bangkok, turned himself in late Saturday.
 Police charged the 27-year-old with causing death by negligence and operating an entertainment venue without permission.
 He could face up to 10 years in jail and a fine of up to 200,000 baht ($5,580).